Does Jeep Have a Diesel Engine?

 Jeep’s 3.0-Liter V6 turbocharged diesel “EcoDiesel”

 The engine in question is a 3.0 liter V6.
-It is actually the same as the EcoDiesel that Ram has offered in the 1500 for years.
+It is actually the same as the EcoDiesel that Ram offered in the 1500 for years.
 It is also the same diesel that Jeep put in the Grand Cherokee until 2020.
 The Wrangler and Gladiator 3.0-liter Jeep EcoDiesel is not to be confused with the 3.0-liter EcoDiesel in the Ram ProMaster, which is a completely different engine.

 Fiat Chrysler Automobiles (FCA) originally tasked its Italian engine designer, VM Motori, with developing the powerplant.
 Its internal Stellantis name is L630 DOHC.